 State Parks issued Departmental Notice No. 2007-05, "Native American Consultation Policy & Implementation Procedures," in November 2007.
-The notice sets forth State Parks' policy for consultation with Native California Indians about activities that affect matters related to their heritage, sacred sites, and cultural traditions.
+The notice sets forth State Parks' policy for consultation with California Native peoples about activities that affect matters related to their heritage, sacred sites, and cultural traditions.
 General plans are included in the list of potential activities.
 In September 2011, Governor Brown ordered state agencies (including State Parks) to "encourage communication and consultation with California Indian Tribes... and permit elected officials and other representatives of tribal governments to provide meaningful input" (Governor's Executive Order B-10-11).
 State Parks conducted Native American consultation in accordance with Departmental Notice 2007-05 and Governor's Executive Order B-10-11.

-As part of Native American consultation, State Parks archaeologists contacted the Native American Heritage Commission (NAHC) to request a record search of the sacred lands files and a Native American contact list for the planning area.
-The NAHC's review of the sacred lands files failed to identify sacred sites within Carnegie SVRA; however, consultation with the Native American tribes on the NAHC contact list, which included site visits with five Native American groups between August and October 2012, identified two sacred sites.
+As part of the consultation process, the Diablo Range District archaeologist contacted the Native American Heritage Commission (NAHC) to request a Native American contact list for the planning area.
+Of these California Native American tribes, the Northern Valley Yokut/Ohlone Tribe and the Confederated Villages of Lisjan requested consultation for this project.

+The NAHC's review of the sacred lands files failed to identify sacred sites within Carnegie SVRA.
+However, two sacred sites were identified during consultation with Native American tribes on multiple site visits.
 The group also had concerns about impacts on a culturally sensitive site and botanical resources that are important for ceremonial uses in the Native American community.

-State Parks is committed to ongoing consultation with the Native American tribes about the General Plan Update and continues to meet with tribe representatives, including representatives from the Confederated Villages of Lisjan and the Northern Valley Yokuts, since 2022.
+State Parks has been committed to ongoing consultation with Native American tribes about the General Plan Update and has regularly met with tribe representatives, including representatives from the Confederated Villages of Lisjan and the Northern Valley Yokuts/Ohlone tribes, since 2022.
+The planning team received questions, concerns, comments, feedback, and ideas on improving the Park during consultation meetings, emails, and mail.
+The planning team considered all ideas, concerns, feedback, and comments to develop the preliminary General Plan Update.
+Additional consultation is ongoing and additional cultural resource inventories have been conducted at the SVRA as described in Chapter 2 "Existing Conditions".